Plants of Sierra Nevada

 Triteleia ixioides Prettyface

 Naturally, this plant, which is also known as golden star, got its common names in allusion to its pretty, yellow flowers, which are arranged in a spectacular umbel-like cluster, situated at the end of a stem, which may grow to 80 cm long.
-It is distributed between south-western Oregon and central California, growing in various habitats.
+It is distributed from south-western Oregon southwards to central California, growing in various habitats.

-Previously, this species was included in the family Themidaceae, but has since been moved to Brodiaeoideae, a subfamily of the asparagus family (Asparagaceae).
-At least 5 subspecies are known, of which foothill prettyface, ssp. scabra, is mainly restricted to the foothills of the Cascades and the Sierras, growing in open sandy places up to an elevation of c.
-2200 m.
+At least 5 subspecies are known, of which scabra, called foothill prettyface, is mainly restricted to the foothills of the Cascades and the Sierras, growing in open sandy places up to elevations around 2200 m.

-Foothill prettyface, ssp. scabra, Sequoia National Park.
+Foothill prettyface, subspecies scabra, Sequoia National Park.
 (Photo copyright © by Kaj Halberg)

 Yucca brevifolia Joshua tree